pfsense/docs/source/packages/pfblocker.rst

 Options are:

-'Deny Both' - Will deny access on Both directions.
+``Deny Both`` - Will deny access on Both directions.

-'Deny Inbound' - Will deny access from selected lists to the local network.
+``Deny Inbound`` - Will deny access from selected lists to the local network.

-'Deny Outbound' - Will deny access from local users to IP address lists selected to block.
+``Deny Outbound`` - Will deny access from local users to IP address lists selected to block.

-'Permit Inbound' - Will allow access from selected lists to the local network.
+``Permit Inbound`` - Will allow access from selected lists to the local network.

-'Permit Outbound' - Will allow access from local users to IP address lists selected to block.
+``Permit Outbound`` - Will allow access from local users to IP address lists selected to block.

-'Disabled' - Will just keep selection and do nothing to selected Lists.
+``Disabled`` - Will just keep selection and do nothing to selected Lists.

-'Alias Only' - Will create an alias with selected Lists to help custom rule assignments.
+``Alias Only`` - Will create an alias with selected Lists to help custom rule assignments.

 The rest of the tabs (except sync) specify the other lists included with